-- Tools too dangerous for detainees to handle without constant staff supervision - Tools to which detainee access is prohibited - Tools that could facilitate an escape or an escape attempt

-- Tools useful in making weapons, that could double as weapons, or that are capable of causing serious bodily harm - Power hand tools, with or without cords - Other tools that are generally hazardous to facility security or personal safety
+- 1. tools too dangerous for detainees to handle without constant staff supervision; - 2. tools to which detainee access is prohibited; - 3. tools that could facilitate an escape or an escape attempt; - 4. tools that are useful in making weapons, could double as weapons, or are capable of causing serious bodily harm; - 5. power hand tools, with or without cords; and - 6. other tools which are generally hazardous to facility security or personal safety.